SolaceServices/client-cli/README.md

 ## Some example commands and common tasks using the Client CLI tool.

 ### Login to Solace Cloud
+Login to Solace Cloud is done via the same credentials a user has for the Solace Cloud GUI.
+Sample login commands are listed here:

 `sol login -u=<username> -p=<password>`
 `sol login -u=<username> -p=<password> -o=<organisation ID>`

+Once the user is logged in, a temporary token is issued and stored in the config file to be reused for other commands.

+For **Solace Cloud SSO** login or for **permanent** token, the user should login to Solace Cloud via the GUI and manually issue a token from the Token page.

 ### Logout from Solace Cloud
 `sol logout`